 Q: Is transportation cost the main obstacle for Title 1 schools sending classes to state parks?

-Q: How do I invoice the transportation costs for my K2P field trip?
+Q: How do I invoice the transportation costs for K2P field trip?

-Q: Is there anything I must do to prepare my students for a Kids2Parks field trip?
+Q: Is there anything a teacher must do to prepare students for a Kids2Parks field trip?

-Q: Is there anything I must do after our Kids2Parks field trip to conclude the experience?
+Q: Is there anything a teacher must do after a Kids2Parks field trip to conclude the experience?

 Q: How can teachers and schools who are ineligible for Kids2Parks funding arrange field trips to State Parks?

-Q: What is the difference between a Kids2Parks field trip and a regular field trip at a state park or beach?
+Q: Is there a difference between a Kids2Parks field trip and another school field trip at a state park or beach?

 Q: If a school has already had one class selected for a Kids2Parks trip, are other classes less likely to be chosen?

-A: At this time, we have a limited number of field trips available and they will be chosen on a first come first served basis.
+A: A limited number of field trips are available.
+They will be awarded on a first-come, first-served basis.
 However, if there are more applicants than available field trips priority will go to teachers who haven’t been on a field trip, regardless of the school.

-Q: What do students do on the Kids2Parks field trips?
+Q: What do students do on field trips?

-A: Every field trip is different.
-Please refer to www.thatsmypark.org/K2P for specific information on each tour available.
+A: Field trip educational content and activities are dependent on the subject being studied.
+Please refer to www.thatsmypark.org/K2P for specific information on each tour.